-The Aurola sound machine is a low-cost device which failed to impress me.
-There are several notable design flaws which make it difficult to use, and the sound quality is underwhelming.
+The Aurola sound machine (see on Amazon) is a low-cost device which didn’t blow me away.
+There are several design flaws which make it difficult to use, and the sound quality is underwhelming.

 It’s useful that it has a headphone jack, and a couple of the sounds are okay.
 But the Aurola is a device which is unlikely to last the test of time once you’ve had enough of the short loops and the basic speaker.